Ballet of the Chicks in their Shells

 The inspiration for this music was Hartmann's costume design for a ballet.
 You'll find a listening guide here or use some simple percussion instruments to play along.

-You might also enjoy visual artists Tom Scott's and Natasha Turovsky's animated interpretations of this music.
+You might also enjoy visual artists Tom Scott's, Adrian Wyard's or Natasha Turovsky's animated interpretations of this music.

 Looking at the picture, do you expect the music will be light or heavy?
 Will the tempo be fast or slow?
 What instruments would you choose for this music if you were Ravel?
 Now watch and listen to the recording.
 Were you right?